codingMustache/codingMustache/README.md

 ## Joke of the Day

-I’ve just been reading a book about anti-gravity, it’s impossible to put down!
+How come the stadium got hot after the game?
+Because all of the fans left.

 ## Daily Trivia

-The series of the Intel HD graphics generation succeeding that of the 5000 and 6000 series (Broadwell) is called:
+Which one of these is not an official development name for a Ubuntu release?
- 1. HD Graphics 600
+ 1. Mystic Mansion
- 2. HD Graphics 700
+ 2. Wily Werewolf
- 3. HD Graphics 500
+ 3. Utopic Unicorn
- 4. HD Graphics 7000
+ 4. Trusty Tahr

 <details>
   <summary>Answer</summary>
-  HD Graphics 500
+  Mystic Mansion
 </details>